zzzprojects/learn-orm/tutorials/roslyn-scripting/syntax-transformation.md

 }
 ```

-As you can see that the last using statement is `Microsoft.CodeAnalysis;`, now we will replace this using statement with `Microsoft.CodeAnalysis.CSharp.Scripting;` using the transformation.
+As you can see that the last using directive is `Microsoft.CodeAnalysis;`, now we will replace this using directive with `Microsoft.CodeAnalysis.CSharp.Scripting;` using the transformation.

-The following code first creates a `NameSyntax` node using the `IdentifierName` and `QualifiedName` methods for the using statement which we will replace.
+The following code first creates a `NameSyntax` node using the `IdentifierName` and `QualifiedName` methods for the using directive which we will replace.

 ```csharp
 static void SyntaxTransformationExample()